semantic-flow/weave/documentation/weave/index.md

   produce any conflicts)
 - weave repos pull: pull latest for all configured repos
 - weave repos push: pull and then, if no conflicts, push all repos
-- weave repos checkout: for missing repos, checkout (when no inclusions or exclusions specified and excludeByDefault is false) or sparse checkout otherwise, depth 1 by default;
+- weave repos checkout: for missing repos, initialize if necessary and perform sparse checkout, depth 1 by default;
+  - when no inclusions specified and excludeByDefault is false, nothing to do
-- weave repos prepare: checkout; ensure sparse checkout settings are correct; pull if no conflicts and autoPullBeforeBuild, then push (if autoPushBeforeBuild); list
+- weave repos prepare: checkout; ensure sparse checkout settings are correct;
+  pull if no conflicts and autoPullBeforeBuild, then push (if autoPushBeforeBuild); list
 - weave remap: transform directory names or filenames (to avoid collisions or for renaming in general)
 - weave collisions: list any potential collisions to console or optionally to a file; optionally/eventually perform custom logic to avoid collisions;
   - silent options,